• Home

 Click here to read our response to the review

-Miss Toli Onon, Joint Group Medical Director of Manchester University NHS Foundation Trust, expressed her appreciation for the support of patients and their families in carrying out the review.
+Miss Toli Onon, Joint Group Medical Director of Manchester University NHS Foundation Trust in February 2024, expressed at the time her appreciation for the support of patients and their families in carrying out the review.

 She said: “We sincerely apologise to patients and their families where our care has fallen short of the high standards which we expect, where harm has been caused and for the concerns and anxieties raised by this review process.
 We know the review has not been easy for patients and their families, and we thank them all for their time and valuable input into the review.